aauthorss/TAQADataset/README.md

 ### Dataset Preparation
 **1.TAQA dataset**

-If the article is accepted for publication, you can download our prepared TAQA dataset demo from ["Google Drive"](https://drive.google.com/drive/folders/1X9AcGqiia9dQT5bJqFR31hMnH1inxxeU?usp=sharing) .
+If the article is accepted for publication, you can download our prepared TAQA dataset demo from ["Google Drive"](https://drive.google.com/drive/folders/1E6-s_j1qkvqvBv0AYM_SYoK-ifJVPqza) .
 Then, please move the uncompressed data folder to `TAQA/data/frames`.
 We used the I3D backbone pretrained on Kinetics([Google Drive](https://drive.google.com/file/d/1M_4hN-beZpa-eiYCvIE7hsORjF18LEYU/)).

 **2.MTL-AQA dataset**(["Google Drive"](https://drive.google.com/file/d/1T7bVrqdElRLoR3l6TxddFQNPAUIgAJL7/))

 ### Training & Evaluation

-Take **MUSDL-CoVL** as an example,To train and evaluate on TAQA:
+CoVL, as a plug and play module, has good versatility and can be easily integrated into other models.
+In this study, we first select classic action quality assessment models USDL, MUSDL, and DAE as baseline models, and then integrate CoVL into the above models, namely USDL-CoVL, MUSDL-CoVL and DAE-CoVL, respectively, to evaluate the action quality.Take **MUSDL-CoVL** as an example,To train and evaluate on TAQA:

 ` python -u main.py  --lr 1e-4 --weight_decay 1e-5 --gpu 0 `